carlsmith/quran/README.md

 # The Open Quran

-*The Open Quran* project develops open source resources for publishing modern translations of the Quran.
+*The Open Quran Project* develops open source resources for publishing digital editions of a modern translation of the Quran.
 This repo includes:

 - A modern translation of the Quran, formatted to make it easy to maintain, and easy to parse.